Arrays and Lists in SQL Server

 Two Simple Multi-Statement Functions

-Below is a function to split a delimited list of integers.
+Here is the first function.
+It splits a delimited list of integers.
 The function accepts a parameter for the delimiter which can be up to 10 characters long.
-The function returns the list positions for the elements.
+The function returns the list position for the elements.
 An empty element is returned as NULL.
 If there is a non-numeric value in the list, there will be a conversion error.

 CREATE FUNCTION intlist_to_tbl (@list nvarchar(MAX),